 You should aim to consistently achieve the highest standard in whatever you put your mind into.
 It shows that you’re consistent and serious about your job and that you’re not picking the best bits and completing the monotonous task to the average level.

 You’ve probably been asked to do the boring task for a reason.
 Perhaps your employer trusts your competency and they know that you’re going to deliver any project before the deadline and to your highest capacity.
 Don’t let them think otherwise!

 Adapt to changing circumstances.

-Change is exciting, but it can also be and intimidating process for some.
+Change is exciting, but it can also be an intimidating process for some.
 It’s certain that during your career you’ll go through the process of change.
 Don’t be afraid of it and instead treat it as an opportunity.
 Is your boss being replaced by someone else and you’re unsure about their successor?
 Maybe your job description is going to change and you’re not sure, if you can still do it?
 Or is your company going through a redundancy process and you may need to adapt to your new circumstances?

 There is always a positive side of change, even if it doesn’t look like it at first glance.
 Learn to embrace change and show others the benefits of moving with the tides.